fspoettel/advent-of-code-rust/README.md

 Individual solutions live in the `./src/bin/` directory as separate binaries. _Inputs_ and _examples_ live in the the `./data` directory.

 Every [solution](https://github.com/fspoettel/advent-of-code-rust/blob/main/src/template/commands/scaffold.rs#L9-L35) has _tests_ referencing its _example_ file in `./data/examples`.
 Use these tests to develop and debug your solutions against the example input.
+In VS Code, `rust-analyzer` will display buttons for running / debugging these unit tests above the unit test blocks.

 > [!TIP]
 > If a day has different example inputs for both parts, you can use the `read_file_part()` helper in your tests instead of `read_file()`.
 For example, if this applies to day 1, you can create a second example file `01-2.txt` and invoke the helper like `let result = part_two(&advent_of_code::template::read_file_part("examples", DAY, 2));` to read it in `test_part_two`.

-> [!TIP]
-> when editing a solution, `rust-analyzer` will display buttons for running / debugging unit tests above the unit test blocks.

 ### Download input & description for a day